 Owner can approve mukataba for child, or reject it, and if he approves it then son is in status of his mom by istiḥsān, although by qiyas the mukataba would all be invalid because the woman died before approval of the mukataba.

+6:337 mukatab buys his son, then dies, can son work towards freedom?
+No he’s sold.
+Because he’s not same as child born into mukātaba.
+And similarly if he bought his father?
+Yes, except AH did istiḥsān specifically in case of son that if he brought the amount of mukātaba at that moment, then it be accepted from him, and he and father are free.

 6:345 mukatab and free man co-own slave woman, each has child with her, then mukatab and umm walad both cant pay!

 Then she becomes um walad for the free man and he pays half her value to the mukatab, and the son of the mukatab takes the status of his mom and doesn’t have a nasab, though M says no his nasab is established from the mukatab